Academic dress of the University of Oxford: Occasions for use

 On certain occasions, e.g. the Encaenia garden party, by tradition, graduates wear gown and hood without subfusc.

 The wearing of subfusc remains a popular tradition.
 In May 2015 students voted overwhelmingly in favour of compulsory academic dress in examinations, with 75.8% supporting subfusc and 78% supporting gowns, in a referendum with an unusually high 40.6% turnout.
 A previous referendum in 2006 showed 81% support for subfusc.
 Both referendums were widely interpreted by students as a vote not so much as on making subfusc voluntary, but rather on whether or not to effectively abolish it by default, as it was assumed that if a minority of people came to exams without subfusc, the rest would soon follow.

-Components of Oxford academic dress
+Components

 After the names of the components, the Groves classification system is given.

 Gowns

 The gowns in use in Oxford can be divided into two basic shapes.
 All gowns are open-fronted, except for the Doctors' convocation habit which is closed at the front.